kantord/SeaGOAT/README.md

 processed yet, you will receive a warning with an esimation of the accuracy of your results.
 Also, regular expression/full text search based results will be displayed from the very beginning!

+### What character encodings are supported?

+The preferred character encoding is UTF-8.
+Most other character encodings should also work.
+Only text files are supported, SeaGOAT ignores binary files.